playfulprogramming/playfulprogramming/.storybook/README.md

 CDN and the development-only `/_image` endpoint.
 The main preview build uses the same environment. `astro-scripts.ts` bundles hoisted component scripts and repairs the adapter’s static script URLs. `astro-styles.ts` preserves frontmatter stylesheet imports omitted by the adapter’s browser stubs.
-The heading-link story also runs its legacy load-event initialization after the script is ready.
+The heading-link story initializes each render directly and uses the Markdown pipeline's heading markup for hover and keyboard focus styles.
 Sass receives the site's `src` alias and `SASS_PATH`.

 ## Adapter boundaries